Director of School Development

 Claire has developed innovative programs and practices for diverse populations of new learners of English in various New York City public schools, led the Internationals Schools Partnership (the early network of International High Schools) and piloted the groundbreaking Early College Program at The International High School at LaGuardia Community College, the first International High School.
 She has also researched and published articles documenting the cross-section of educational reform and language development programs for immigrants and their children.
 Claire attended McGill University and Brooklyn College as an undergraduate and received masters and doctoral degrees from Teachers College, Columbia University.

-Prior to joining Internationals, Liliana held teaching and leadership positions at International High School at LaGuardia Community College for six years prior to relocating to the West Coast, including serving as the Chair of its Board of the Directors during the period of its charter status.
+planned giving, special events and capital campaigns.
+She works closely with the Executive Director and the Board of Directors in all development and fundraising endeavors.
+Previously, Liliana helped set strategic priorities and aids in the design, management and fundraising for Internationals Network’s programming.
+Prior to joining Internationals Network, Liliana held teaching and leadership positions at International High School at LaGuardia Community College for six years prior to relocating to the West Coast, including serving as the Chair of its Board of the Directors during the period of its charter status.
 As the Director of California New School Development for Internationals, Liliana facilitated the national expansion of Internationals schools with the openings of Oakland International High School and San Francisco International High School.
 She received her B.A. in Political Science and Spanish from Amherst College and a M.A. in Teaching Social Studies from Teachers College, Columbia University.